benjypng/logseq-todoist-plugin/README.md

 1. Go to https://developer.todoist.com/appconsole.html and create an App.
 You will need to create an App (give it any name you like), and you will be able to obtain a **test token**.
 Copy this test token down somewhere.
 2. Download the release [here](https://github.com/hkgnp/logseq-todoist-plugin-ts/releases/tag/v0.1).
 3. Extract the zip file to a folder of your choice.
 You will need to locate this folder later when you are adding the plugin in Logseq.
-4. Go to the folder and create a file called `.env` using your favourite text editor.
-Ensure that there is no file extension.
+4. Go to the root folde (where you can find package.json), run 'npm install', and create a file called `.env` using your favourite text editor.
+Ensure that there is no file extension and the .env file is in the same folder as your package.json.
 5. In the `.env` file, add in the following and save the file.
 If you are unable to locate the Project ID, please wait while I update the instructions again.
    ```
    API_TOKEN=<Insert token number you got from Step 1>